Mathematics

 Antrim born and Belfast raised Joseph Larmor (1857-1942), QUB graduate (1876) and senior wrangler at Cambridge (1880), was on his home turf academically when he gave the invited plenary "On the Dynamics of Radiation" (page 197, Vol 1).
 He was also the treasurer of the Organising Committee, and he and E. T. Whittaker were on the International Committee.

 Edmund Whittaker (1873-1956), an Englishman from Merseyside who had been 2nd wrangler at Cambridge (1895), was just starting a long career at Edinburgh after spending 1906-1912 at TCD, where he had also served as Royal Astronomer of Ireland.
 He is listed for the communication: "On the Functions Associated with the Elliptic Cylinder in Harmonic Analysis" (page 366, Vol 1).
-NUI gave him an honorary doctorate in 1939, around the time he was advising de Valera on the setting up of the DIAS.
+TCD had awarded him an honorary ScD in 1906, and NUI gave him an honorary DSc in 1939, around the time he was advising de Valera on the setting up of the DIAS.

 There were other invited speakers with past or future Irish connections.
 Cambridge man Thomas Bromwich (1875-1929), who had taught earlier at Queen’s College in Galway (1902-1907), spoke on "Some Theorems Relating to the Resistance of Compound Conductors" (page 235, Vol 2 of proceedings).
 Furthermore, German physicist Paul Ewald (1888-1985), who had just finished his doctorate and would later teach at QUB (1939-1949), spoke on "Dispersion and Double-Refraction of Electrons in Rectangular Grouping (Crystals)" (page 241).